 What is lounge seating?
 We tend to associate lounge seating with our homes, for chairs and sofas that provide us welcoming comfort and invite us to relax and unwind.
 This is almost certainly true, and we do all yearn for pieces that fit the bill.
 But lounge seating does go much further than this, into lobbies and waiting rooms, studies, relaxation rooms, shops and even gardens.
 Lounge seating is around us all the time, offering us (the weary traveler) an oasis from the world wherever we go.
-The Lounge Seating of Charles Eames does not disappoint, from the early beginnings of the plywood chairs to the commissioned luxury of the Lounge Chair & Ottoman.
+The Eames lounge seating does not disappoint, from the early beginnings of the plywood chairs to the commissioned luxury of the Lounge Chair & Ottoman.

 Hot on the heels of the success of the plywood group came the fiberglass arm and side chairs.
 This ingenious series of chair designs found immediate success especially with the interchangeable bases for every kind of practical use.
 A few of these base designs were intended for lounge seating including the low LAR with a ‘Cats Cradle’ base and the rocking chair variants of the arm (RAR) and side chair (RSR).
 The same lounge seating bases were also used on the K-Wire side chairs released a year later, called the LKR and RKR.